-RoMeLa II is also located in the basement of Randolph Hall on Virginia Tech’s campus, and is a critical 1,500 sq. ft. extension to RoMeLa's state-of-the-art research facility.
+RoMeLa II is a critical 1,500 sq. ft. extension to RoMeLa's state-of-the-art research facility.
 RoMeLa II provides an assembly and experiment area with workbenches and cabinets with mechanical components and various mechatronics equipment, and a fully operational machine shop with various general purpose machine tools.
 This large laboratory is used to perform larger scale experiments equipped with 2 large white gridded walls for recording and measuring the motion of robots, a modular lighting system with dimmers for controlling the lighting condition for robot vision systems, a transportable full-scale RoboCup regulation robot soccer playing field, and a display area for displaying the many robot prototypes developed at RoMeLa.

 - Server (Xserve dual G5) with 2.2 TB of storage (Xserve RAID)